JohnH2448/Anvil-Pro/README.md

 ## Implimentation
 ### Notice
 This core is in progress.
-Do not attempt to use it or understand the HDL unless you want to waste your time.
-Nobody but myself and god know the formal assumptions that allow it to function.
-This README is currently a technical reference notepad and architectural source of truth, and much is subject to change.
+The README is currently a technical reference notepad and architectural source of truth, and much is subject to change.
 Do not take it as a perfect reference, but rather a formalization of design ideas to hold myself accountable to.

 ## Performance
 | Test | No Predictor | Static BTFNT |